-Apple cider vinegar helps tummy troubles
+Apple cider vinegar can help tummy troubles

-Apple cider vinegar cures hiccups
+Apple cider vinegar may help cure hiccups

-Apple cider vinegar soothes a sore throat
+Apple cider vinegar helps soothe a sore throat

 As soon as you feel the prickle of a sore throat, employ germ-busting apple cider vinegar to help head off the infection at the pass.
 Turns out, most germs can’t survive in the acidic environment vinegar creates.
 Just mix 1/4 cup apple cider vinegar with 1/4 cup warm water and gargle every hour or so.